borfergi/stock-market-data-pipeline/README.md

 ## Dataset

 [Polygon API](https://polygon.io/) provides a free tier for this kind of project.
-There exist some limitations but we can to extract the previous day stock price of 5 companies every minute.
+There exist some limitations but we can extract the previous day stock price of 5 companies every minute.

 By default we are fetching data from MAANG companies, but you can provide your preferred companies introducing its symbol when it is asked to.